ton-offline-storage/address-generator/README.md

 ## ATTENTION (Wallet ID)
 Generated address will have non-default `wallet_id` parameter, it must be saved along with mnemonic.
-Unfortunately, there are no established wallets, supporting non-standard `wallet_id`.
+Unfortunately, not every wallet supports non-standard `wallet_id`.

-You can import generated mnemonic and `wallet_id` to [Ton Air Gap wallet](https://github.com/ton-offline-storage/) (It is not mandatory to use this wallet in offline setting)
+- You can import generated mnemonic and `wallet_id` to [Ton Air Gap wallet](https://github.com/ton-offline-storage/) (It is not mandatory to use this wallet in offline setting)
+- You can import to [TonDevWallet](https://github.com/TonDevWallet/TonDevWallet)

-Alternative is to use [TON binaries](https://docs.ton.org/develop/smart-contracts/environment/installation), similar to guide described [here](https://github.com/ton-defi-org/ton-offline-transaction)
+- Alternative is to use [TON binaries](https://docs.ton.org/develop/smart-contracts/environment/installation), similar to guide described [here](https://github.com/ton-defi-org/ton-offline-transaction)

 ## Usage